Are Two Heads the Same as One? Identifying Disparate Treatment in Fair Neural Networks: Preliminaries

+\textbf{Fair Representation Learning} methods learn data representations such that any ML model trained on top of such a representation would be fair \cite{zemel2013,madras2018,Beutel2017DataDA,adel2019,zhao2019inherent,edwards2016,louizos2016,feng2019,moyer2018invariant,xie2017controllable,jia2018right,raff2018gradientreversal,alvi2019a}.
+These techniques come in various flavors, and are considered preprocessing or in-processing methods.
+When used to train demographic parity-fair classifiers, these methods try to learn representations that contain no information of the protected attribute.
+Consequently, these techniques should not show the phenomenon of attribute awareness we found for networks regularized to satisfy demographic parity or trained on massaged datasets, at least not when examining the final representation layer.
+However, it is an interesting question for future work whether methods for fair representation learning suffer from attribute awareness in earlier~network~layers.
+Like us, adversarial approaches like \cite{madras2018, Beutel2017DataDA, adel2019,edwards2016, edwards2016} train a second head, but in contrast to our approach they are trained adversarially in a minmax formulation, while the objectives of our two heads are jointly minimized in a multitask setting.

+In general these fair representation learning methods have noticeably different behavior to preprocessing or regularized fairness methods.
+Because they try to solve a harder problem of learning a representation that guarantees the fairness of any downstream classifier, rather than making a single classifier fair, they typically show worse accuracy trade-offs than other methods.
+As such, while we did not did not attempt the analysis set out in Section 5 on these methods, we do not expect our fairness results to hold for them.

+To set the ground for our paper, we now discuss the closely related work of \citet{lipton2018}.
+We discuss further related work in Appendix~\ref{sec:legal} and~\ref{sec:related_work}.

-\citet{lipton2018} examine the popular claim that machine learning models that do not use protected information at test time cannot exhibit disparate treatment~\citep{goh2016,zafar2017www,zafar2017fairness,donini2018,wu2019,padala2020fnnc, harned2019stretching}. \citet{lipton2018} recommend caution and observe that if the protected attribute~$s$ is a deterministic function $s=g(x)$ of the non-protected features~$x$, any sufficiently powerful ML model can learn a function~$f(x,s)=\tilde{f}(x)$ with $\tilde{f}(x)=f(x,g(x))$.
+\textbf{Implicit Disparate Treatment} \citet{lipton2018} examine the popular claim that machine learning models that do not use protected information at test time do not exhibit disparate treatment~\citep{goh2016,zafar2017www,zafar2017fairness,donini2018,wu2019,padala2020fnnc, harned2019stretching}. \citeauthor{lipton2018} recommend caution and observe that if the protected attribute~$s$ is a deterministic function $s=g(x)$ of the non-protected features~$x$, any sufficiently powerful ML model can learn a function~$f(x,s)=\tilde{f}(x)$ with $\tilde{f}(x)=f(x,g(x))$.
 They argue that even though the protected attribute is not provided at test time, such a model would constitute a case of disparate treatment since it makes decisions based on the \emph{implicitly reconstructed} protected attribute.
-However, beyond a synthetic experiment in which a classifier discriminates based on hair length (as a proxy of gender), they do not study whether--and how--implicit disparate treatment happens in practice.
-We complement their work by providing strong evidence that deep neural networks suffer from disparate treatment even when not explicitly using the protected attribute at test time.
+However, beyond a synthetic experiment in which a classifier discriminates based on hair length (as a proxy for gender), they do not study whether---or \emph{how}---implicit disparate treatment happens in practice.
+We provide strong evidence that deep neural networks that are enforced to satisfy demographic parity by means of a regularizer or preprocessing suffer from disparate treatment, even when not explicitly using the protected attribute at test time---and that they do so by separating last-layer representations based on protected attributes.